ralphlaude/energy-collector/README.md

 # Vermietet.de - Energy Collector Service

 This service provides an REST-API for collecting counter energy for villages.
-The service is implemented using the Lagom framework.
-Lagom is a microservices service framework.
+The service is implemented using the Lagom framework (https://www.lagomframework.com/documentation/1.3.x/java/ReferenceGuide.html).
-The service is available here (http://localhost:9000/energycollector)

 REST API Operations
 -------------------

+The service is available here (http://localhost:9000/energycollector)

-Format for API operations
+Format for API operations:

 ```
 1. POST http://localhost:9000/energycollector/counter_callback